tresata/hackathon2015/README.md

 This will return all the fields for the first ten items in the 'hackathon' table.

+If you'd like to create a file from the command, you can use a create table command:

+    hive> create table test row format delimited fields terminated by '|' stored as textfile as select * from default.hackathon limit 10;

 ## Spark

 Now give the Spark-shell a test: